oracle/python-cx_Oracle/doc/cursor.rst

       The DB API definition does not define this attribute.

-.. method:: Cursor.var(dataType, [size])
+.. method:: Cursor.var(dataType, [size, arraysize, inconverter, outconverter])

-   Create a variable associated with the cursor of the given type and size and return a variable object (:ref:`varobj`).
+   Create a variable associated with the cursor of the given type and characteristics and return a variable object (:ref:`varobj`).
 If the size is not specified and the type is a string or binary, 4000 bytes (maximum allowable by Oracle) is allocated; if the size is not specified and the type is a long string or long binary, 128KB is allocated.
+If the arraysize is not specified, the bind array size (usually 1) is used.
+The inconverter and outconverter specify methods used for converting values to/from the database.
+More information can be found in the section on variable objects.

-This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object passed in.
+   This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object passed in or for use in input and output type handlers defined on cursors or connections.

    .. note::